MA in International Relations (1 year)

 Miscellaneous

-• Students should note that they may take courses for up to four credits from another department (one four-credits course or two two-credits courses) in the academic year, without permission from the program director.
-Any course from other departments, which is not cross-listed, is subject to prior permission by the program director.
+• Students should note that they may take courses for up to four US credits from another department (1 four-credits course or 2 two-credits courses) in the academic year, without permission from the program director.

 • Entry requirements: you can find detailed information on the CEU`s general admission procedure here and on our program specific requirements here